After weeks of debate and draft rewrites, the One Big Beautiful Bill (OBBB) was signed into law by President Trump on July 4.

 In short, the OBBB Act reverses a controversial 2022 change that forced businesses to spread out (amortize) their R&D deductions over several years.
 Now, many companies can once again expense domestic R&D costs upfront, and some can even claim back tax benefits for past years.

-Below is a quick breakdown of what Section 174 is, what changed, and an explanation of how this could affect your tax bill.
+Below is a quick breakdown of what Section 174 is, what changed, and an explanation of how this could affect your tax bill in 2026 and beyond.

 What is Section 174?